As part of the Tasmanian Government's

 Legislative amendments will be required to the Gaming Control Act 1993 to implement the policy.
 The policy does not envisage changes to the Responsible Gambling Mandatory Code of Practice for Tasmania.

-A paper providing details of the Future Gaming Market regulatory model that will implement the Government’s policy from 1 July 2023 was released in February for consultation, with responses due by 18 March 2020.
+A paper providing details of the Future Gaming Market regulatory model that will implement the Government’s policy from 1 July 2023 was released in February 2020 for consultation, with responses due by 18 March 2020.
 It provided an opportunity for interested parties to consider and provide feedback on the new regulatory model.
-A copy of the consultation paper and related fact sheets are available at the links below.
+A copy of the consultation paper, related fact sheets and submissions received are available at the links below.